 MA European Interdisciplinary Studies, College of Europe (Natolin Campus)

-Projects“Truth-seekers or Peace-brokers: The League of Nations and its Commissions of Inquiry”
+Projects“Truth-seekers or Power-brokers: The League of Nations and its Commissions of Inquiry”

 Commissions of Inquiry appear in all aspects of the institution’s functioning, from dispute settlement to international co-operation in the area of women trafficking, yet up to now their internal proceedings and deliberations, as well as their overall significance in the history of the League ‘experiment’, remain overlooked.
 This research project intends to examine the processes of scientific discovery and knowledge production within a highly politicised international environment embodied in the work of League Inquiry Commissions, in order to grasp how the quest for objective truth intersected with political deal-making.
 Who were the League’s experts, and what bearing did they have on the conduct of international politics during the inter-war years?

 In 2017 the Association for European Studies in the UK (UACES) endowed me with a grant to have a first look at their archives – deposited at the Historical Archives of the European Union (HAEU, Florence).
 During the Spring 2017 I travelled to Florence to conduct archival research at the HAEU.
 The UACES documents stored at the Historical Archives of the European Union in Florence will shed light on the establishment of a distinct ‘epistemic community’ around the post-war European project.
 The minutes, annual reports and memoranda from the UACES archives, dating from 1967 to 2003, would highlight the association’s importance for the development of the discipline of European studies as well as the growth of knowledge production about all aspects of Europe, not only in the UK but across the continent.